tanjazlender/MicrobiomePrime/README.md

 ## Variables and settings

-To adjust the MicrobiomePrime analysis to your specific needs, you can adjust variables and settings in the `variables.ini` and `settings.ini` files located in the `scripts` folder.
+To adjust the MicrobiomePrime analysis to your specific needs, you can configure variables and settings in the `variables.ini` and `settings.ini` files located in the `scripts` folder.

 #### Variables
-Key variables that need to be defined are:
+Key variables that must be defined include:

 - `target`
 - `kmer_sensitivity_cutoff`